-The Administrative Committee formulates policies pertaining to the quality of work and standards of performance for students at the School of Professional Horticulture.
+The Administrative Committee formulates policy in matters pertaining to quality of work and standards of performance in the School.
 Student progress in academic and practical work is measured by grades and other evaluations; all students will receive progress reports on their work.

-Re-examinations: Plant ID and/or skills testing students who have failed the Plant ID and/or the skills tests will not graduate with their classmates.
-Re-examinations will be required when the next class is scheduled to take the examination.
+Plant ID and/or Skills-Testing students who have failed the Plant ID and/or the Skills Tests will not graduate with their classmates.
+Re-examinations will be required when the following class is scheduled to take the examination.

-Course Final: If the course instructor approves, the Director agrees, and the student’s overall class review is favorable, a retest option is possible.
-The student MUST achieve a C or better on the retest.
+If the course instructor approves, the Director agrees, and the student’s overall class review is favorable, a retest option in the final is possible for certain courses.
+The student must achieve a C or better on the retest.
 The decision to allow one retest only per student is made on a case-by-case basis and is not available for every required academic course.

 C. Time limit on program completion

-In specific cases (e.g., a prolonged absence due to sickness), students have up to one (1) year after the graduation date to complete all School requirements as long as the student is making satisfactory progress towards completion of the program.
+In specific cases (e.g., a prolonged absence due to sickness), students have up to one (1) year after the graduation date to complete all School requirements if the student is making satisfactory progress toward completion of the program.
 If the student does not fulfill all requirements as outlined on the School agreement one (1) year after graduation, the student will be administratively withdrawn.

-When a student fails a course or the student’s weighted GPA falls below 70%, he/she will be notified by the School and placed on academic probation.
-A student on probation is considered to be making satisfactory academic progress as long as no more than two classes are failed.
+When a student fails a course or the student’s weighted GPA falls below 70%, he/she will be placed on academic probation.
+A student on probation is considered to be making satisfactory academic progress as long as no more than two (2) classes are failed.
 A student will remain on probation until all failed courses are repeated and passed and the cumulative weighted average is raised to 70%.
 (The grade for repeating the course replaces the failing grade.)
 The student is responsible for the cost of retaking the course.
-A student failing more than two classes, or continuing on probation for more than one year, will be dismissed from the School.
+A student failing more than two (2) classes, or continuing on probation for more than one (1) year will be dismissed from the School.

-Attendance is required at all classes, work assignments, field trips and other School sponsored activities.
+Attendance is required at all classes, work assignments, field trips, and other School- sponsored activities.
 Unexcused tardiness and absences are not accepted; excused tardiness and absences will be evaluated on a case-by-case basis.
-Make up quizzes and exams must be requested by student and will be scheduled at the instructor’s convenience.
+Makeup quizzes and exams must be requested by the student and may be scheduled at the instructor’s convenience.

 Deficiency in any required work resulting from absence from class must be made up to the satisfaction of the instructor.
 A student who is absent from a class without adequate reason may be assigned a failing grade.
 A pattern of excessive absence or lateness will result in disciplinary action and may result in suspension.
 Any absence must be fully explained to the Director and will be excused only for sufficient cause.
 Absences due to serious illness or death within a student’s family are recognized as excused absences.
-To validate such absences, the student should present evidence to the Director, who will then provide a letter of verification to all of the student’s instructors for the term.
+To validate such absences, the student should present evidence to the Director.

-In accordance with the N.Y.
-State Education Department’s Bureau of Proprietary School Supervision, section 126.4(e)(2): Any student who is absent more than 15 percent of the total number of instructional hours offered during each marking period of the student’s program, excluding approved leaves of absence, and who has not maintained satisfactory academic progress, shall be dismissed or placed on academic probation.
+In accordance with the U.S. Department of Education’s Title IV policy on attendance: Any student who is absent more than 10 percent of the total number of instructional hours offered during each marking period of the student’s program, excluding approved leaves of absence, and who has not maintained satisfactory academic progress, shall be dismissed or placed on academic probation.
 Any student who fails to meet satisfactory academic progress at the end of any marking period, regardless of attendance, shall be dismissed or placed on academic probation.
 Satisfactory progress means a cumulative average of 2.0 (grade of C) for the curriculum or course, unless otherwise approved by the Director.
 A student who misses 14 or more calendar days from the School without any explanation is subject to immediate dismissal.

-In the case of a prolonged illness or accident, death in the family, or other special circumstances that make attendance impossible or impractical, a leave of absence may be granted to the student if requested in writing by the student with the specific reason for the leave request.
+In the case of a prolonged illness or accident, death in the family, or other special circumstances that make attendance impossible or impractical, a leave of absence may be granted to the student if requested to the Director in writing by the student with the specific reason for the leave request.
 It should include the approximate length of the requested leave.
-The approval of such leaves of absence shall be in writing by the School Director.
 No monetary charges or accumulated absences may be assessed to the student during a leave of absence.
-When a student returns from an approved leave of absence, the student shall be placed in the instructional program at the point commensurate with the skill level retained by the student at the time of his/her return in accordance with the following:
+When a student returns from an approved leave of absence, the student shall be placed in the instructional program at the point commensurate with the skill level retained by the student at the time of his/ her return in accordance with the following:

 - for leaves of absence less than 30 calendar days, the School shall assess the student’s retention level either through a counseling session with the student or by employing a written or oral evaluation instrument designed to measure a student’s level of retention in the instructional program; or

-- for leaves of absence 30 calendar days or longer, the School shall assess a student’s retention level either through a written or oral evaluation instrument designed to measure a student’s level of retention in the curriculum; and documentation that such evaluation took place.
+- for leaves of absence 30 calendar days or longer, the School shall assess a student’s retention level either through a written or oral evaluation instrument designed to measure a student’s level of retention in the curriculum, and document that such evaluation took place.

 - the leave of absence is limited to 180 calendar days in one calendar year, or one-half the program length, whichever is shorter.
 Multiple leaves of absences may be permitted provided the total of the leaves does not exceed this limit.

-All students who wish to drop a course must submit a written request to the Director at least ten working days ahead of the start date for that class.
+Students who wish to drop a course must submit a written request to the Director at least ten (10) working days ahead of the start date for that class.
 Failure to do so will result in the student incurring a $25 drop fee for that class.
 Sufficient and reasonable excuse must be given.
 A “W” will be placed on the transcript for withdrawal from the course.

-The Director will evaluate any student’s formal post-secondary education and award an appropriate course exemption if, in his/her discretion, the coursework is comparable to that of the School of Professional Horticulture and was earned at an institution accredited by an accrediting agency recognized by the US Department of Education or by the Council for Higher Education Accreditation (CHEA).
-Requests should be made in writing within 30 days of enrollment to permit adequate time to set the student’s schedule.
-The School will not grant exemptions for more than three (3) courses, or for coursework less than a “B”.
+The Director will evaluate any student’s formal post-secondary education and award an appropriate course exemption if, in his discretion, the coursework is comparable to that of the School and was earned at an institution accredited by an accrediting agency recognized by the U.S. Department of Education or by the Council for Higher Education Accreditation (CHEA).
+Requests should be made in writing within thirty (30) days of enrollment to permit adequate time to set the student’s schedule.
+The School will not grant exemptions for more than three (3) courses, or for coursework earning less than a “B.”

 To ensure that the competencies attained in the prior coursework are comparable to those covered in the School curriculum, the student or applicant is asked to provide the following information: